Archdiocese of Louisville: 1981 to present

 In 1981, Pope John Paul II appointed Auxiliary Bishop Thomas C. Kelly from the Archdiocese of Washington as the next archbishop of Louisville.
 Kelly led the restoration of the Cathedral of the Assumption in Louisville, pushed for interfaith dialogue, and worked for increased lay person leadership in the archdiocese.
 He started a Campaign for Excellence program that reversed the enrollment decline at Catholic schools in the archdiocese.
 Kelly admitted to developing an opioid addiction while recovering from surgery for lung cancer, only recognizing the problem after being confronted by his doctors.

 In 1988, Pope John Paul II erected the Dioceses of Lexington and Knoxville, designating both new dioceses as suffragan dioceses of the Archdiocese of Louisville.
-This action established the present configuration of the Province of Louisville.
+This action established the present configuration of the province of Louisville.
 Kelly retired as archbishop in 2007 after 19 years in office.
 Pope Benedict XVI in 2007 named Bishop Joseph Kurtz of Knoxville as the next archbishop of Louisville.
 St. Catharine College in Springfield closed in 2016 due to a financial shortfall.
 In July 2019, Kurtz underwent treatment for urothelial cancer, which required a three-month medical leave of absence from the archdiocese.
 Kurtz retired in 2022.

 Bishop Shelton Fabre from the Diocese of Houma-Thibodaux was named by Pope Francis in 2022 as archbishop of Louisville.
-The archdiocese was sued in 2021 by Sarah Syring, a former Catholic school teacher.
-The archdiocese fired Syring after the single woman informed them that she was pregnant.
-She sued under the Kentucky Civil Rights Act, which prohibited gender discrimination.
-She claimed that archdiocese had failed to terminate several male employees who fathered children while single.

 In April 2025, the Catholic Education Foundation announced a $100 million capital campaign in the archdiocese to assist families in paying tuition at Catholic schools.
 At the time of the announcement, the foundation had received $80 million in pledges.
-As of 2025, Fabre is the current archbishop of Louisville.